9 Signs of Overhydration: How to Tell If You Are Drinking Too Much Water

 Mild Overhydration

 Symptoms include frequent clear urination, mild bloating, slight nausea, and a feeling of discomfort in the stomach.
 Blood sodium is slightly below normal (130-135 mEq/L).
-Usually resolves by simply reducing water intake and allowing the kidneys to catch up.
+Usually resolves within a few hours by simply reducing water intake and allowing the kidneys to catch up.

 Moderate Overhydration (Hyponatremia)

 Blood sodium drops to 125-130 mEq/L. Symptoms include persistent headache, nausea, muscle cramps, weakness, fatigue, and irritability.
 May include mild confusion and difficulty concentrating.
-Medical evaluation is recommended at this stage.
+Medical evaluation is recommended.
+Recovery takes 6-12 hours.

 Severe Overhydration (Water Intoxication)